CITANZ/society-documentation/Act-2022-Amendments.md

 **26.0** The Association may be wound up, dissolved, or removed from the register in accordance with the Incorporated Societies Act 2022.

-**26.1** If, upon the winding up, dissolution, or removal from the register of the Association, there remain after the satisfaction of all its debts and liabilities any surplus assets, those surplus assets shall not be distributed to or among the members of the Association, but shall be given or transferred to one or more not-for-profit organisations having purposes similar to those of the Association, as determined by resolution at a General Meeting, or, if no such resolution is passed, as directed by the High Court pursuant to the Incorporated Societies Act 2022.
+**26.1** If, upon the winding up, dissolution, or removal from the register of the Association, there remain after the satisfaction of all its debts and liabilities any surplus assets, those surplus assets shall not be distributed to or among the members of the Association, but shall be given or transferred to one or more not-for-profit organisations operating in New Zealand for the benefit of the Chinese or wider IT professional community, or having purposes similar to those of the Association, as determined by resolution at a General Meeting, or, if no such resolution is passed, as directed by the High Court pursuant to the Incorporated Societies Act 2022.

 **26.2** For the avoidance of doubt, no member of the Association shall have any right or interest in the property of the Association, other than by way of a benefit authorised by the Act or this Constitution.